2026 Product Liability Conference

 Session

-Litigating the Deliberative Process Privilege
+Litigating Against the Government and its Use of the Deliberative Process Privilege

 This presentation will explore the deliberative process privilege, including the origins of the privilege, the policy rationale behind it, and recent case law interpreting its scope.
 The presentation will also focus on practical tips for challenging broad assertions of deliberative process in litigation against governmental entities.